SIDHANT-SIN/TextVault/README.md

-# Chrome Text Storage Extension
+# TextVault - Chrome Text Storage Extension

 A simple Chrome Extension that allows users to store and manage text locally on their browser using Chrome's local storage.
 This extension provides a lightweight solution for saving text-based notes directly in the browser without needing an external server or cloud service.